Shop the latest fabrics

 How much do block out curtains cost?

 Blockout curtains in Sydney can vary in price depending on where you make your purchase.
 Rather than exceeding your budget, shopping at Material World will ensure you find premium quality designs at extremely affordable prices.
-For a competitive quote, please get in touch with our friendly team, or visit our fabric shop in Chatswood, where you can see and feel the quality of our curtains before you place your order.
+For a competitive quote, please get in touch with our friendly team, or visit our fabric shop in Chatswood or Orange, where you can see and feel the quality of our curtains before you place your order.

 In addition to curtains, we also custom make high-quality blinds, which can be expertly fitted to your windows for privacy and light control.